bmacnaughton/simple-bench/README.md

 will get an async wrapper (async function detection uses the constructor name).
 - the function `noop` is predefined and can be used to evaluate the cost of a function in a function-chain or of the framework itself.
+- if the work done by the function is very small relative to the work done by simple-bench, then it may be necessary to loop within the test function to offset simple-bench's base level overhead.

 ## test-definitions.js in more detail